oss-review-toolkit/ort/website/docs/guides/ort-project-package-manager.md

 # (optional) List of scopes the package belongs to.
 scopes:
   - String Package's scope.
+linkage: String (optional) linkage type, if set must be either "STATIC" or "DYNAMIC".
+If not set defaults to "DYNAMIC".
 isModified: Boolean (optional) Flag indicating whether the source code of the package has been modified compared to the original source code, e.g., in case of a fork of an upstream Open Source project.
 Default is false.
 isMetadataOnly: Boolean (optional) Flag indicating whether the package is just metadata, like e.g. Maven BOM artifacts